More than a decade of civil war in Syria has resulted in over 11 million people seeking refuge in neighbouring countries such as Turkey and Jordan.

-War and its associated destruction has led to vast numbers of people within Syria needing help from charities like SKT Welfare to access basic needs like food, water and shelter.
+War and its associated destruction has led to vast numbers of people within Syria needing help from charities to access basic needs like food, water and shelter.

 We have been helping provide people with this much-needed basic food for years.
-By providing money to buy ingredients and the capital to actually operate a bakery, SKT Welfare enables the Al-Huda Bakery in Idlib to continue trading on a daily basis.
+By providing money to buy ingredients and the capital to actually operate a bakery, We enabled the Al-Huda Bakery in Idlib to continue trading on a daily basis.
 Using one tonne of flour, Al-Huda can provide 1000 packages of bread, enough to feed a family for one meal.
-With our support, Al-Huda is able to help feed hundreds of families living in seven refugee camps – a total of 10,500 people each day.
+With our support, Al-Huda was able to help feed hundreds of families living in seven refugee camps – a total of 10,500 people each day.

 Al-Huda’s role is crucial to creating a sense of normality and safety to Syrian families.
 By receiving fresh bread daily, people can start planning for the future.